Observation of two new $N^*$ resonances in $\psi(3686) \rightarrow p\bar{p}\pi^0$

-All $N^*$ resonances up to 2200 MeV/$c^2$ with spin up to 5/2, listed in the summary tables of the Particle Data Book~\cite{PDG}, are considered in this analysis, such as the well established states, $N(1440)$ and $N(1520)$, and not well measured states, $N(2090)$ and $N(2100)$.
+All $N^*$ resonances up to 2200 MeV/$c^2$ with spin up to 5/2, listed in the summary tables of the Particle Data Book~\cite{PDG}, are considered in this analysis, such as the well-established states, $N(1440)$ and $N(1520)$, and not-well-measured states, $N(2090)$ and $N(2100)$.
 Phase space decay and two speculative $N^*$ resonances, $N(1885)$ and $N(2065)$ are also considered.
 According to the framework of soft $\pi$ meson theory~\cite{soft_pion}, the off-shell decay process is needed in this channel.
 Thus, $N(940)$ with a mass of 940 MeV/$c^2$ and zero width is included.
 The $N(940)$ represents a virtual proton, which could emit a $\pi^0$.
 The Feynman diagram of this process can be found in ~\cite{Ablikim:2009iw}.
 In total, nineteen intermediate resonances are considered.
-The contribution from $N^*$ with spin 7/2 or larger is expected to be small due to the suppression by the centrifugal barrier for an orbital angular momentum L$\ge$2.